Fruit Tart with Pastry Cream

-A fresh fruit tart made with a flaky, buttery crust, filled with vanilla bean pastry cream, and topped with fresh fruit.
+This French fruit tart is made with a flaky, buttery pie crust, filled with homemade vanilla bean pastry cream, and topped with fresh fruit.

 It's officially SPRING which means it's all about bright, fresh desserts.
 A fruit tart is the quintessential classic French dessert.
 A fresh fruit tart is such a crowd pleaser and I have yet to meet anyone who doesn't love this dessert.

 This Fresh Fruit Tart with Vanilla Pastry Cream is made using a flaky, buttery pie crust and baked into a tart pan.
 Tart pans come in round, rectangular, and mini sizes and you can choose your favorite.